-with NESSES

-IN ARCERATED UNINCARCERATED CERATED

-VOLUNTARY A court order that the witness be brought to court is required.
-Papers are due 4 weeks before trial.
-INVOLUNTARY A court order that the witness be brought to court and a subpoena are required.
-A motion must be served & filed 4 weeks before trial.
-Subpoena forms must be completed 2 weeks before trial.
-VOLUNTARY Nothing need be sought or obtained from the court.
-INVOLUNTARY Pro se parties must obtain an order granting issuance of a subpoena.
-Papers are due 4 weeks before trial.
-Completed forms and fees are due 2 weeks before trial.
+WITNESSES INCARCERATED UNINCARCERATED VOLUNTARY VOLUNTARY INVOLUNTARY INVOLUNTARY A court order that the A court order that the witness be brought to court Nothing need be sought or Pro se parties must witness be brought to obtain an order and a subpoena are obtained from the court. court is required. required.
+A motion must be granting issuance of a Papers are due 4 served & filed 4 weeks subpoena.
+Papers are weeks before trial. before trial.
+Subpoena due 4 weeks before forms must be completed 2 trial.
+Completed weeks before trial. forms and fees are due 2 weeks before trial.